 - Sociological studies have supported this conclusion [205].
 They have indicated the way in which such variables as organisational membership, work roles, reference groups, cultural norms and primary group norms can play a crucial role in shaping and channelling overt action in ways that are to some extent uninfluenced by internal psychological predispositions.
 It follows that it must be recognised that the behaviour patterns of a given individual can seldom be accurately interpreted on the basis of individual psychological variables alone.
 "Individuals almost always act within a social context that they take into account when making decisions about their behaviour."
-[206] - Thus, the socio-cultural processes present in a given individual's situation of action are important determinants of the directions that such action will take, or indeed, whether action will occur at all.
-Moreover, the more frequently occurring situation would be one in which socio-cultural variables modify the way that psychological processes give rise to overt action [207].
+[206] - socio-cultural processes • Thus. the present in 8 given individual's situation of action are important determinants of the directions that such action will take, or indeed, whether Moreover, the more frequently action will occur at all. occurring situation would be one in which socio-cultural variables modify the way that psychological processes give rise to overt action [207].